MTO G1 Test Practice Questions <- G1 Ontario Official Written Test Practice Questions + Answers + Explanations.

 an underpass ahead sign

-a steep hill ahead sign
+a detour ahead sign

 What does this light mean?